4 Tips for Maintaining Healthy Kidneys

 1. Massaging the feet

-Chinese medicine believes that the Yongquan point passes through the kidney, and the Yongquan point of the foot is the place where the turbidity drops.
-Regular massage can help the kidney and prevent premature aging.
-The specific method is before going to sleep, use warm water to soak your feet and with your hands, massage your right foot with your left hand and massage your left foot with your right hand, about 100 times on each side until your feet get hot.
+Chinese medicine believes that the Yongquan point passes through the kidney, and the Yongquan point of the foot is where the turbidity drops.
+Regular massage can help the kidneys and prevent premature aging.
+The specific method is before going to sleep, use warm water to soak your feet and with your hands, massage your right foot with your left hand, and massage your left foot with your right hand, about 100 times on each side until your feet get hot.

 Chinese medicine believes that the Yongquan point passes through the kidneys, and the Yongquan point of the foot is the place where the turbidity drops.

-Chinese medicine believes that the Yongquan point passes through the kidneys, and the Yongquan point of the foot is the place where the turbidity drops.
+Chinese medicine believes that the Yongquan point passes through the kidneys, and the Yongquan point of the foot is where the turbidity drops.
 (Image: via Pixabay)

 2. Rubbing the Shenshu points